Ten

 Infinitely useful on today’s bikes, Park’s Y-shaped

-hex wrench has a 4-, 5-, and 6-mm Allen at each end of the Y. With
+hex wrench has a 4-, 5- and 6-mm allen at each end of the Y. With

 one tool, you can work on almost every bolt on the bike.
 This saves

 guessing which wrench to grab.
-Plus, the Y shape provides plenty of
+Plus, the Y shape provides plenty

 |